-- Compassion & Contentment: Two of the most important personal qualities that are preached in the Buddhist theology are compassion and contentment.
+- Compassion & Contentment: Two of the most important personal qualities that are preached in Buddhist theology are compassion and contentment.
 We believe that the development of these two qualities is a prerequisite for finding true and lasting happiness.
 By regularly focusing our attention on compassionate living, which has been scientifically proven to bring more happiness to individuals who exhibit it, we can enjoy a deeper connection with all.
-When we are able to live a contented life, we are able to enjoy lives gifts each and everyday.
-By understanding our reality and developing unwavering self-acceptance, our outer situation and circumstances will not affect our states of well being.
+When we are able to live a contented life, we are able to enjoy life’s gifts each and every day.
+By understanding our reality and developing unwavering self-acceptance, our outer situation and circumstances will not affect our states of well-being.

-- Impermanence & Emptiness: In the western world, there is great amount of societal emphasis put on the acquisition of material goods, romantic relationships, and peer status.
+- Impermanence & Emptiness: In the Western world, there is a great amount of societal emphasis put on the acquisition of material goods, romantic relationships, and peer status.
 While we do not believe that it is wrong to strive for these things, we must understand their inherent nature of impermanence and emptiness.
 These external things, which we perceive to be solid and real, are forever changing and ungraspable.
-The happiness and pleasure that we receive from each perceived success comes with a subsequent let down, because the nature of everything is one of constant change.
-To overcome the cycle of suffering, or to just bring more fulfillment into our lives, we have to get to a point where our happiness is not determined by external success or outer circumstances.
+The happiness and pleasure that we receive from each perceived success come with a subsequent letdown because the nature of everything is one of constant change.
+To overcome the cycle of suffering, or to just bring more fulfillment into our lives, we have to get to a point where our happiness is not determined by the external success or outer circumstances.

-- Understanding of Human Make-Up: It is certainly possible to undertake both a spiritual path and a journey of personal development without understanding the human make-up, however, if you become aware of the intricacies of the human mind and human behavior, you can greatly enhance your chances of success and decrease the timeframe to progress as an individual.
+- Understanding of Human Make-Up: It is certainly possible to undertake both a spiritual path and a journey of personal development without understanding human make-up, however, if you become aware of the intricacies of the human mind and human behavior, you can greatly enhance your chances of success and decrease the timeframe to progress as an individual.
 As science has discovered, human beings are complex creatures who are affected by both internal and external circumstances.
-Our prewired biological functions, cognitive functions, and conditioned behaviors often block the path towards happiness and success.
-By having definitive understanding of our human make-up, that has been proven scientifically, we can deal with any roadblock or problem in a much more efficient manner.
+Our prewired biological functions, cognitive functions, and conditioned behaviors often block the path toward happiness and success.
+By having a definitive understanding of our human makeup, which has been proven scientifically, we can deal with any roadblock or problem in a much more efficient manner.

 - The Humanistic Perspective: Carl Rogers and Abraham Maslow, two of the most famous psychologists to promote the humanistic perspective, believed that each and every human being has the same ultimate goal of self-actualization.
 When working with individual patients, these two individuals would focus their attention on leading their patients to a more complete and fulfilling life.
 Instead of focusing on the negative aspects of the patients, such as in Psychotherapy, they would have individuals search for internal answers that would lead them to more fulfillment.
 Here at Balanced Achievement, we also believe that our fulfillment is dependent on ourselves, and we strive to help you uncover your deeper desires as you build your personal roadmap to higher levels of self-actualization.

-- Celebrating The Gift of Life: The teachings of the Buddha contain more logical reasoning then practically any doctrine, religious or not, in the entire world.
-However, the path that the Buddha laid out for spiritual seekers is rigiourious to follow, especially in modern times.
+- Celebrating The Gift of Life: The teachings of the Buddha contain more logical reasoning than practically any doctrine, religious or not, in the entire world.
+However, the path that the Buddha laid out for spiritual seekers is rigorous to follow, especially in modern times.
 Instead of seeking an ascetic lifestyle, like the Buddha prescribed, we believe that one should relish in the pleasures of life while remaining completely understanding of the impermanent nature of everything.
 Two of the primary life goals of Hindus are to obtain material wealth and enjoy sensual experiences (Artha & Kama), which The Buddha opposed.
-As long as our happiness is not determined by these things, we believe that each of us should wholly pursue external successes and enjoyments.
+As long as our happiness is not determined by these things, we believe that each of us should wholly pursue external success and enjoyment.

 - Dharma & Karma:- Dharma and Karma are two Hindi words that now have a place in a variety of cultures.
-Karma, or the law of cause and effect, is widely utilized throughout eastern religions and is well understood in the majority of western cultures.
-The world dharma, which has a variety of meanings in different eastern theologies, takes on a particular significance, that is important to us, in the Hindu tradition.
-Dharma is directly related to an individuals life purpose and path.
+Karma, or the law of cause and effect, is widely utilized throughout Eastern religions and is well-understood in the majority of Western cultures.
+The word dharma, which has a variety of meanings in different Eastern theologies, takes on a particular significance, that is important to us, in the Hindu tradition.
+Dharma is directly related to an individual’s life purpose and path.
 It is vitally important for us to find our true calling and invest every ounce of ourselves into it.
 Not only will this keep universal order, but also allow us to experience the greatest amount of life fulfillment.
-The popular sayings in the western world, “You sow what you reap,” and “What goes around comes around,” directly relate to the cosmic law of karma and should not be taken lightly.
+The popular sayings in the Western world, “You sow what you reap,” and “What goes around comes around,” directly relate to the cosmic law of karma and should not be taken lightly.
 It is important for us to always direct our actions in ways that lead to the greatest benefit for the whole of humanity and in turn produce positive karma for ourselves.

 Merging of Distinctive Fields

-We will first look at the mergence of Buddhism and Hinduism, which isn’t necessarily inconceivable considering the Buddha once associated himself with the Hindi religion, the Buddha is considered a god in Hinduism, and many of the Buddhists teachings have a eerily similar feel to their Hindu counterparts.
-Both of these religion prescribe meditation, although the practice is more emphasized in Buddhism, as one of the most important activy that we can undertake.
-Our teachings on the practice of meditation are based upon both philosophies, but we believe, like Buddhists, that this is the single most important practice for your personal develop and overall wellbeing.
+We will first look at the emergence of Buddhism and Hinduism, which isn’t necessarily inconceivable considering the Buddha once associated himself with the Hindi religion, the Buddha is considered a god in Hinduism, and many Buddhist teachings have an eerily similar feel to their Hindu counterparts.
+Both of these religions prescribe meditation, although the practice is more emphasized in Buddhism, as one of the most important activities that we can undertake.
+Our teachings on the practice of meditation are based upon both philosophies, but we believe, like Buddhists, that this is the single most important practice for your personal development and overall well-being.
 The personal quality of compassion is taught in both religions, however, the caste system in India often leaves citizens acting with prejudice and hate.
 We believe that we all should strive to live compassionately towards every individual regardless of race, age, gender, or physical appearance.

 Spirituality, I’d like you to meet Psychology

 The worlds of Spirituality and Psychology have long been at odds debating what components, found in each of us, make us the unique individuals that we are.
-From a scientific perspective, the idea of a God don’t sensibly fit into our everyday reality, where as the proponents of a spiritual existence point out the numerous problems with science’s godless reality.
+From a scientific perspective, the idea of a God doesn’t sensibly fit into our everyday reality, whereas the proponents of a spiritual existence point out the numerous problems with science’s godless reality.
 To explore this distinction personally, I’d like you to as yourself a question:

 So, what actually makes you—you?
-Is it these societal roles, your regular thoughts and emotions, your physical body, or a combination of all these aspects?
-There really is not a wrong answer to this question, and if you believe that you are a combination of these various components, I have only one more question for you:
+Is it these societal roles, your regular thoughts, and emotions, your physical body, or a combination of all these aspects?
+There really is no a wrong answer to this question, and if you believe that you are a combination of these various components, I have only one more question for you: